September is Hunger Action Month

 This September, choose to stand against hunger.
 Sharing, volunteering, pledging, fundraising, and donating are just a few ways to help end the impossible choices of hunger.

-Facts about hunger in America
+Facts about hunger

-September 10 is Hunger Action Day
+September 23 is Hunger Action Day

 Orange is the color of hunger.
-This Hunger Action Day, let’s join together by wearing orange, turning our city landmarks orange, and raising our voices all across the country on behalf of the millions of people facing hunger.
+This Hunger Action Day, let’s stand together by wearing orange, turning our city landmarks orange, and raising our voices all across the country on behalf of the millions of people facing hunger.

 Does someone you know need help?

 We all need help sometimes.
 During the pandemic, more families are struggling than ever before.
-You can play an important role by letting your loved ones and neighbors know it’s okay to ask for help and sharing where they can find support.
+You can play an important role by letting your loves ones and neighbors know it’s okay to ask for help and sharing where they can find support.